 Under the terms of the credit agreements, if an event of default shall occur and be continuing, Sprott and Beedie may, by notice to the Company, declare their commitment to advance the facilities be terminated and the outstanding principal and accrued interest and fees be due and payable.
-Events of default include but are not limited to failing to make principal interest and fee payments; defaulting on certain covenants; failing to achieve project completion by September 30, 2023 and failing to complete minimum equity raise of US\$25 million by June 10, 2021.
-As the Company is not considered to have unconditional right to defer payment for the next 12 months under IAS 1, the Credit Facilities are classified as current liabilities at March 31, 2021.

-Subsequent to March 31, 2021, the Company completed the required minimum equity raise (Note 17) at which time the Credit Facilities were reclassified to non-current liabilities.
+Events of default include but are not limited to failing to make principal interest and fee payments; defaulting on certain covenants, and failing to achieve project completion by September 30, 2023 and failing to complete minimum equity raise of US\$25 million by June 10, 2021.
+At December 31, 2020, the Company was not considered to have an unconditional right to defer payment for the next 12 months under IAS 1; accordingly, the Credit Facilities were classified as current liabilities at that time.
+In April 2021, the Company completed the required minimum equity raise (Note 11a) at which time the Credit Facilities were reclassified to non-current liabilities.

 The availability of the Senior and Convertible Debt is subject to certain conditions and covenants, including the maintenance of minimum cash and working capital balances.
-As of March 31, 2021 the Company was in compliance with the covenants.
+As of June 30, 2021, the Company was in compliance with the covenants.